Causes and prevention of tartar

 Prevention of tartar

-Preventive measures to prevent the formation of lime deposits include a set of traditional measures for cleaning enamel, gums and oral hygiene, thanks to a toothbrush and rinses, most of the plaque and food debris are removed.
+Preventive measures to prevent the formation of lime deposits include a set of traditional measures to cleanse enamel, gums and oral hygiene; it is thanks to a toothbrush and rinses that the bulk of plaque and food debris are removed.

-- It is important to choose the right cleaning tools, in particular your toothbrush.
-Get bristles that are stiff enough, the bristles should be the same length to evenly affect the teeth and gums.
-Choose a brush with artificial hair, as natural bristles create additional conditions for the growth of bacteria.
+- It is important to choose the right cleaning tools, in particular a toothbrush.
+Buy fairly stiff bristles; the bristles should be the same length for an even impact on the teeth and gums.
+Give preference to a brush with artificial hairs, as natural bristles create additional conditions for the development of bacteria.

 - Pay attention to the farthest areas, sometimes you need to use dental floss, do not neglect this rule.